Asymptotic Four Point Functions: Conclusions and Outlook

 Right now, we are solving the Bethe equation and computing individual structure constants.
 However, what we really want to know is the full four-point function, not the individual structure constants.
 Furthermore, solving the Bethe equation would become horrendously complicated when the length of the operators and the number of magnons are large.
 It is thus important to develop a method which allows us to compute the sum over the states without explicitly solving the Bethe equations\footnote{In the context of the scattering amplitudes, there are representations of amplitudes given by summation over algebraic equations known as scattering equations \cite{SEqs} which are formally not so dissimilar from the Bethe equations encountered here.
 There, beautiful methods have been developed to perform to sum over the solutions to the scattering equation without even explicitly solving those equations, see e.g. \cite{Chrys}.
 Can we do something similar here?}.

-Quite recently, there appeared an alternative approach to study higher-point functions called hexagonalization \cite{hexagonalization}.
+Quite recently, there appeared an alternative approach to study higher-point functions called hexagonalization\footnote{For tree-level four-point functions involving non-BPS operators, an extensive study in the SU(2) sector was performed in \cite{CaetanoEscobedo}, and expressions in terms of sums over partitions, akin to the ones that arise from the hexagon formalism, were derived.
+A similar correlator in special kinematics was revisited recently \cite{cushion} and it was observed that the result can be expressed in terms of hexagon form factors, based on the idea akin to hexagonalization. } \cite{hexagonalization}.
 In that approach, the hexagons are glued always along the mirror edges and the cross ratios appear as the weight factors for mirror particles.
 By contrast, in our approach, we glue physical edges and the cross-ratio dependence comes entirely from the conformal blocks.

 Both approaches have its own advantages and drawbacks.
 For example, for large operators and for the leading OPE contributions, the approach proposed here extends to higher loops in a trivial way since after solving Bethe equations at tree level it is trivial to correct them perturbatively to any loop order.
 The hexagonalization approach, on the other hand leads directly to beautiful resummed expressions for the full four point function without ever solving any Bethe equations but the number of mirror particle integrals grows with the loop order.
 The approach here struggles when we reach maximal twist and start becoming contaminated by double trace operators while the hexagonalization method automatically incorporates these effects.
 Super-conformal are manifest here since we sum over super-conformal primaries with the help of super-conformal blocks but crossing symmetry is far from obvious while the converse is true in the hexagonalization approach.
 The list could go on and on.
 Clearly, understanding the relation between two approaches is a very interesting future problem.
 If we could take the best out of each of them we would call it a win!